 Related Reading: Trust Exercises For Couples To Improve Relationships

 How To Fix A Relationship After Trust Is Broken

-Research suggests that while recovering from adultery, a couple must focus on the following points:
+Can you fix broken trust after either partner engages in infidelity or adultery?
+Well, research suggests that while recovering from adultery, a couple must focus on the following points:

 - Knowing all the details of what transpired

 - Rebuilding trust

 But since every couple is essentially different, getting the same level of trust back in a relationship after lying and cheating largely depends on how you handle the situation.
 Plus, things may be a little different for the person who got betrayed and for the partner who (hopefully) regrets messing up.